rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 If you want to get a better grasp on how public key encryption works in all our fancy programs read on.
 However if you're happy with the above explanation then feel free to skip the next section of elementary math.

-One common example of a one-way function is factorization; it's relatively easy to take a set of prime numbers (numbers that can't be divided by anything besides themselves and 1) and multiply them together ( 2 x 2 x 3 x 7 x 23 = 1932 ) but it's a lot harder to take a large number and find out what prime numbers have to be multiplied together to make it.
+One common example of a one-way function is factorization; it's relatively easy to take a set of prime numbers (numbers that can't be divided by anything besides themselves and 1) and multiply them together ( 37 x 41 = 1517 ) but it's a lot harder to take a large number and find out what prime numbers have to be multiplied together to make it.
 You might think of yourself having to do trial-and-error dividing the number by all possible primes again and again...

 One of the most common and famous examples of asymmetric encryption is actually something that can be understood if you know how to do exponentiation.
 It goes something like this: